Get Child Insurance Quotes

 Whole life insurance guarantees that coverage will be available for the child should he or she become disabled or develops a chronic illness later on down the road.
 These situations would otherwise possibly be exorbitant in cost or even impossible to secure coverage.
 Buying life insurance while the child is still young can ensure lower premiums, which is an asset should the child’s family have any significant medical history.
 Upon adulthood, the child may then choose to purchase more coverage without having to provide a medical examination.
 The future insurability offered by whole life insurance is the key to providing peace of mind.

 In comparison to term life insurance, which is purchased for a defined number of years, whole life insurance continues until the premiums are no longer paid.
 Accordingly, premiums are lower for a child than an adult.
 The low premiums are locked in for life, and as the premiums are paid, the savings accumulate, thereby offering a cash value which is tax-deferred.
 Taxes will only be paid when the money is withdrawn (unless the cash value is taken as a loan).
-As the savings increases, money can be borrowed from the policy anytime.
+As the savings increase, money can be borrowed from the policy anytime.

 Additional popular ways of saving for your grandchildren’s future include certificates of deposit (CDs) or 529 Plan (College savings fund).
 However, it is worth focusing on the two distinct ways that buying life insurance is the better option, and that is the rate of return and its flexibility.

 A guaranteed rate of return around 4-5% is typical on the cash value of a whole life insurance policy.
-This rate of return is substantial when comparing to the return on traditional savings channels, such as high-interest savings accounts and CDs.
+This rate of return is substantial when compared to the return on traditional savings channels, such as high-interest savings accounts and CDs.